G-Core/gcore-videoplayer-js/packages/player/docs/api/player.bottomgear.refresh.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Re-renders the gear menu.
-It fires the [MEDIACONTROL\_GEAR\_RENDERED](./player.mediacontrolevents.md) event, which the plugins that attach to the gear menu can listen to to re-render themselves.
+Collapses any submenu open back to the gear menu.

 **Signature:**